molily/molily.de/_posts/2019-02-03-testing-angular.md

 In its simplest form, a spy is a function that records its calls.
 For each call, it records the function parameters.
 Using this record, we later assert that the spy has been called with particular input values.
 For example, we declare in a spec: “Expect that the spy has been called two times with the values `mickey` and `minnie`, respectively.”

 Like every other function, a spy can have a meaningful return value.
-In the simple case, this may be a fixed value.
+In the simple case, this is a fixed value.
 The spy will always return the same value, regardless of the input parameters.
-In a more complex case, the return value may originate from an underlying fake function.
+In a more complex case, the return value originates from an underlying fake function.

 A standalone spy is created by calling `jasmine.createSpy`: